Halfway Houses in Miami-Dade County, FL

 Sober Living and Halfway Houses in Miami-Dade County, FL

-Here is a list of all sober living homes and halfway houses in Miami-Dade County, FL.
-Miami-Dade County halfway houses provide transitional housing to young and older adults, teenagers, men and women who have either a drug or alcohol addiction problem.
+Here is a list of sober living homes and halfway houses in Miami-Dade County, FL.
+Miami-Dade County halfway houses may provide transitional housing to young and older adults, teenagers, men and women who have either a drug or alcohol addiction problem.
 Sober living and halfway homes in Miami-Dade County may be free, low-cost or luxury.

 Call (855) 274-2412 for 24/7 help with treatment.